K-Ko/Adminer-autoupdated/README.md

     $EDITOR config/config.conf

+## Run initial update for Adminer and submodules

+    bin/update.sh

 ## Add the auto-update script to the cron tab of your web server user, mostly `www-data`

     # Run every morning at 6 AM